namx05/lmi4u/README.md

+> Note: This tool is no longer managed or updated

 <h1> lmi4u - let me install for you </h1>

 lmi4u is designed to Install basic kind of tools (my personal preffered) required in Bug Bounty.